hyparam/hylang/README.md

 A stupidly small and fast programming language detection model.

+## create_lite_dataset.py

+Generates a sampled version of starcoderdata with 0.01% of the rows from each language.

 ## tfidf.py

 Generates `output/top_tokens.parquet` with the top 1000 tfidf words from all documents.